THE DUTY TO RESPECT NATIONAL FLAG AND NATIONAL ANTHEM VERSUS USING THOSE SYMBOLS AS A SIGN OF PROTEST: PSEUDO PATRIOTISM VERSUS REAL PATRIOTISM

 There are various notable cases which resulted to such provisions.
 The case Bijoe Emmanuel v.
 State of Kerala pointed out the right of silence at the time of singing the national anthem.

 The case Shyam Narayan Chouksey v.
 Union of India (UOI) and Ors depicted the commercial use of the national anthem.
 Duty bound to show respect to National Anthem finds place in the very case Shyam Narayan Chouksey v.
-Union of India (UOI) decided on 30.11.2016.
+Union of India (UOI)

 The fact whether national anthem can be enlarged, rewritten, or modified came out as a result of the case Sanjeev Bhatnagar v.
 Union of India (UOI) and Ors.